 The Council

-The LSWC is an Alberta non-profit society governed by a Board of Directors, a diverse group of individuals from towns, municipalities, Indigenous & Metis communities, industry, landowners, recreational users, partner non-profit organizations, and watershed residents who have an interest in how the waters of Lesser Slave Lake and its tributaries are managed.
+The LSWC is an Alberta non-profit (2006), registered charitable organization (2010) governed by a volunteer Board of Directors, a diverse group of individuals from towns, municipalities, Indigenous & Metis communities, industry, landowners, recreational users, partner non-profit organizations, and watershed residents who have an interest in how the waters of Lesser Slave Lake and its tributaries are managed.

-We first came together as a group of concerned citizens in the late 1990s.
-In 2006 the LSWC became a not-for-profit society, and in 2007 the LSWC was recognized by the province of Alberta as the Watershed Planning and Advisory Council (WPAC) for the Lesser Slave watershed.
-In 2010 were granted status as a Canadian charitable organization.
+The group began as a group of concerned citizens in the late 1990s, meeting to discuss lake and watershed management concerns.
+A few years after Alberta’s Water for Life strategy was adopted in 2023, the LSWC became a not-for-profit society, and in 2007 was recognized by the province of Alberta as the Watershed Planning and Advisory Council (WPAC) for the Lesser Slave watershed.
 The council is governed by Society Bylaws, and the Board of Directors is governed by Board Governance Policies.

 Mission